 The award winner

-The fellowship, a personal award of £263,000 over a three-year period, has been awarded to Dr Asma Soltani (pictured) at the University of Cambridge to carry out UK research into Rett syndrome, a rare genetic disorder affecting brain development in children resulting in severe disability.
+In May 2020, the fellowship, a personal award of £263,000 over a three-year period, was awarded to Dr Asma Soltani (pictured) at the University of Cambridge to carry out UK research into Rett syndrome, a rare genetic disorder affecting brain development in children resulting in severe disability.

 Finding time to carry out research as a doctor can be daunting, compounded by clinical training structures and funding scarcity.
 I was elated to discover that the RCPCH-Newlife Charity Postdoctoral Fellowship is specifically designed to overcome such restrictions.
 As a paediatrician and neuroscientist, my goal is to find new therapies to improve care and outcomes for patients with childhood disabilities.
 I am honoured to be the fellowship’s recipient and hope that I can achieve the level of medicine that will make an impacting difference on helping children with complex conditions that currently have no cure.